“This history is written in

 Note that Steiner said that belief is not enough for mankind’s evolutionary needs.
 Mankind needs knowledge in order to evolve properly; knowledge is “a necessity.”
 This is his version of gnosticism, pinning our hope of salvation not on faith or good works but on occult knowledge.
 [See "Occultism".]
 As in most religions, the doctrines of Steiner's newly created religion promise rewards for adherents and punishments for the wayward.
 Those who acquire the “knowledge” offered by Anthroposophy will move upward toward sublime spiritual elevation.
 Those who do not gain this knowledge — those who fail to follow Christ properly — will descend to lower evolutionary ranks, they will be left behind.
 In stressing these ideas, Steiner erased the distinction between his “science” and religion.
 The “knowledge” offered by Anthroposophy is religious doctrine, required for salvation.

-The parallels between Anthroposophy and Gnosticism are suggestive, but Steiner denied that he sought to revive any ancient form of gnosticism, and we can accept this denial.
-Anthroposophy is gnostic not because it conforms to ancient Christian Gnosticism or any other ancient gnostic creed, but because it seeks hidden spiritual knowledge as the key to salvation.
+The parallels between Anthroposophy and capital-G Gnosticism are suggestive, but Steiner denied that he sought to revive any ancient form of gnostic (esoteric, occult) belief, and we can accept this denial.
+Anthroposophy is gnostic not because it conforms to ancient Christian Gnosticism or any other ancient esoteric creed, but because it seeks hidden spiritual knowledge as the key to salvation.
 In other words, it seeks “knowledge” not for knowledge’s sake, as a science would; it seeks “knowledge” for the sake of our souls, as a religion.

 According to Steiner, humans constantly evolve — either upward (good humans) or downward (bad humans).
 Good humans today require a higher form of esoteric knowledge than ancient humans needed.
-The role of Anthroposophy is thus not to reconstitute old knowledge but to advance to higher forms of esoteric knowledge.
+The role of Anthroposophy is thus not to reconstitute old knowledge but to advance to higher forms of esoteric knowledge: Anthroposophy offers the new gnosis.

 Attacking Gnosis “is almost blasphemous.”
 Gnosis presented “the deeper Christian revelation.”
 It was “revealed to men in atavistic clairvoyance.”
 Gnosis, in other words, was the truth.
 Ancient Gnosis no longer suffices for modern humans, yet it was the truth.
-What modern humans need is the successor to ancient Gnosis: Anthroposophy, which presents “the deeper Christian revelation” as revealed to Steiner with his new and improved clairvoyance.
-Anthroposophy is not a revival of ancient Gnosis, Anthroposophy is the successor to that “wisdom” — it is, in effect, the new gnosis, the truth extended and heightened for humanity at its latest level of evolution.
+What modern humans need is the successor to ancient Gnosis: Anthroposophy, which presents “the deeper Christian revelation” as revealed to Steiner through his new and improved clairvoyance.
+Anthroposophy is spiritual truth extended and heightened for humanity at its latest level of evolution.

 Steiner denied the literal truth of the Bible, and he also diverged from sophisticated orthodox interpretations of the Bible.
 His "Christianity" is enmeshed in concepts that are wholly absent from mainstream Christianity.
 From an Anthroposophical perspective, Logos (from the Greek, meaning “word”) is closely related to Gnosis, “the deeper Christian revelation.”
 The meaning of the Word is not what can be found in the Bible; it is the hidden spiritual knowledge that we must attain through the mysterious, clairvoyant processes of Anthroposophy.
 Remember that according to Steiner, Christ is the Sun-God.
-Not a Biblical concept.
 And notice how Steiner said that Christ united “His cosmic destiny with the Earth.”
 What can this mean?
 Steiner’s doctrines includes karma (destiny) and reincarnation.
-Even Christ falls under these doctrines, as seen by Anthroposophy.
-Again, these are not Biblical concepts.
+Even Christ (identified as the pagan Sun God) falls under these doctrines, as seen in Anthroposophy.
+Steiner's teachings take us far from the Bible and mainstream Christian beliefs.

 Steiner’s version of Christianity consists of precisely this sort of hidden spiritual "knowledge": gnosis, indeed.

-Steiner held that the deepest knowledge of spiritual matters is, for the most part, hidden.
-And he said that much of it must remain hidden from the general public.
-Yet in his books and lectures he revealed significant slabs of this knowledge.
+Steiner held that the deepest truths about spiritual matters are, for the most part, hidden.
+And he said that much of the knowledge about such hidden truths must, itself, remain hidden from the general public.
+Yet in his books and lectures he claimed to reveal broad swaths of previously hidden spiritual knowledge.
 How can we explain this apparent contradiction?

-Steiner’s works are freighted with references to “mystery knowledge,” “esoteric knowledge,” and the like.
-For instance, discussing a circle of initiates in the past, Steiner said “We really have to use spiritual science if we want to consider the activity of a widespread association of human beings in post-primeval times ...
-Such an association developed and adopted the mystery knowledge ...
-Thus there was a time in earthly history when the rightful representatives of mystery knowledge were totally involved in guiding the transition from the divine knowledge of the ancients to human and earthly knowledge."
 This is a reasonably good description of Anthroposophy itself: an activity that attempts to make divine knowledge available to humanity.
-But the precondition of initiation must first be met.
+But the precondition of initiation must be met before the deepest knowledge may be revealed.
 Steiner describes initiation in KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT and also in OCCULT SCIENCE - AN OUTLINE.
 Let’s consider what he says in the latter book, in the chapter titled “Knowledge of the Higher Worlds (Concerning Initiation)”.

 To seek “knowledge,” you must begin with a religious attitude toward what you will learn.
 Instead of beginning with a neutral, objective, scientific frame of mind, wondering whether higher worlds exist, you have to presuppose the existence of such worlds and vest them with holiness.
-This undermines the entire enterprise, in that you have to begin at the end.
 If you have not been born with a "feeling" of reverence, you have to "cultivate" it.
 You should be filled with "boundless devotion at the revelation" of what you "divine" about "sublime spiritual powers."
-In other words, you can be initiated only if you begin by accepting "truths" that can only be confirmed at the end.
+In other words, you can be initiated only if you begin by accepting "truths" that can only be confirmed at the end of your initiation.
 Indeed, there will be no real confirmation, only an endless reaffirmation of your original "feeling."
+(A skeptic would argue that his undermines the entire enterprise; you don't actually learn much, you simply make some presuppositions and then you require yourself to believe them.)

 There’s a lot to chew on in this passage.

 All of this, as you can see, hinges on “mystery”, “hidden” knowledge, and “initiation."
 These are Steiner’s words.
-Anthroposophy is the process that supposedly enables “pupils” or aspirants to penetrate the mysteries, gain the hidden knowledge, and become an initiate.
+Anthroposophy is the process that supposedly enables “pupils” or aspirants to penetrate the mysteries, gain the hidden knowledge, and attain initiation.

 But, you may wonder, how can I explain these matters when I am not an initiate?
 There's no real mystery about it.
-Steiner was torn between revealing his doctrines and concealing them; between being celebrated for his great "wisdom" and being honored for preserving mystical "secrets."
+As I suggested previously, Steiner was torn between revealing his doctrines and concealing them; between being celebrated for his great "wisdom" and being honored for preserving mystical "secrets."
 In the process, he revealed much — if not, presumably, everything.
 By enduring the mental travail of plowing through Steiner's books and lectures, any reasonably intelligent person can grasp the main points of Steiner's teachings.
 This is, in a sense, its own form of initiation — although, as Steiner stressed, "true" initiation requires submission, not critical analysis.
 If you try hard enough, with sufficient reverence and imagination, you may convince yourself to "see" the things Steiner claimed to "see."
+On the other hand, even if you withhold your credence, you can still understand what Steiner was driving at.

 The triumph of Anthroposophy is nigh unto inevitable.
 Nevertheless, you would be well advised to embrace Anthroposophy now rather than waiting for your next Earthly incarnation.
 Anthroposophy is the true way — without it, you will not know the higher worlds, you will not receive the blessings of the gods who wish to be your teachers.